 The area of automation and AI can only benefit the recruitment industry.
-With the help of AI, hiring managers can get much of their work automated, so recruitment processes can become quicker and easier.
+With the help of AI, hiring managers can get much of their work automated so that recruitment processes can become quicker and easier.

-For example, natural language processing tools (NLPs) can interact directly with candidates with personalized responses during video interviews, leveraging the benefits of chatbot technology.
-Further, integrated with voice recognition, NLPs can also analyse and review virtual interviews instantly, while improving the accuracy of results.
+For example, natural language processing tools (NLPs) can interact directly with candidates with personalised responses during video interviews, leveraging the benefits of chatbot technology.
+Further, integrated with voice recognition, NLPs can also analyse and review virtual interviews instantly while improving the accuracy of results.

 Higher Candidate Expectations or “The Shifting Tables”